Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Introduction

 A \emph{hereditary graph class} is one that is closed under taking induced subgraphs and can often be described in terms of a family of \emph{forbidden induced subgraphs}.
 In other words, a graph belongs to the class if and only if it contains no member of a specified family \(\mathcal{F}\) as an induced subgraph.
 The family \(\mathcal{F}\) is referred to as the collection of \emph{minimal forbidden induced subgraphs} for the class.
 For instance, \emph{cographs} are exactly those graphs that contain no induced path on four vertices (\(P_4\))~\cite{corneil1981}, while \emph{trivially perfect graphs} are characterized by the absence of both the path \(P_4\) and the cycle \(C_4\)~\cite{golumbic1980}.

 The study of hereditary graph classes and their forbidden subgraph characterizations plays a central role in both structural graph theory and algorithmic design.
 When the collection \(\mathcal{F}\) of minimal forbidden induced subgraphs is finite, testing membership in the class amounts to verifying the absence of finitely many patterns, often leading to efficient, polynomial-time recognition algorithms.
 However, not every hereditary graph class admits such a finite forbidden subgraph characterization, which presents additional challenges for structural understanding and algorithmic treatment.
-Since the class of word-representable graphs is hereditary, much attention has been directed toward identifying its minimal forbidden induced subgraphs—a problem that remains open.

-A \emph{split graph} is a graph whose vertex set can be partitioned into an independent set and a clique.
-There is a series of studies on word-representable split graphs~\cite{chen2022representing, iamthong2021semi, iamthong2022word, kitaev2021word, kitaev2024semi, roy2025word}.
-Similarly, if the vertex set can be partitioned into two cliques, the graph is called a co-bipartite graph.
-More formally, a \emph{co-bipartite} graph is a graph whose complement is a bipartite graph.
-The word-representability of co-bipartite graphs was first studied by Chen et al.~\cite{chen2025word}, where the authors characterized word-representable co-bipartite graphs in terms of forbidden induced subgraphs when one of the cliques has size at most four.
-A complete characterization in terms of necessary and sufficient conditions was later provided by Das and Hariharasubramanian~\cite{das2025word}.
-Furthermore, they provided an upper bound for the representation number of word-representable co-bipartite graphs~\cite{das2025representation}.
+The class of word-representable graphs is hereditary, meaning that every induced subgraph of a word-representable graph is also word-representable.
+Because of this property, an important open problem is to identify all minimal forbidden induced subgraphs for this class.
+Although word-representable graphs can be characterized using semi-transitive orientations, a complete description in terms of forbidden induced subgraphs is still unknown.

+A natural way to make progress on this problem is to study well-structured hereditary subclasses.
+Within these restricted settings, we can investigate whether word-representability admits a forbidden induced subgraph characterization and whether there exists an efficient algorithm to recognize such graphs.

+Let $\mathcal{E}_{i,j}$ denote the class of graphs whose vertex set can be partitioned into at most $i$ independent sets and $j$ cliques.
+For instance, $\mathcal{E}_{2,0}$ is exactly the class of bipartite graphs, while $\mathcal{E}_{3,0}$ coincides with the class of $3$-colorable graphs.
+Within the framework of graph classes, several boundary cases are well understood.
+It is known that $\mathcal{E}_{i,j}$ is word-representable only for $(i,j) \in \{(1,0), (0,1), (2,0), (3,0)\}$~\cite{kitaev2015words}.
+This naturally leads to the question of determining the word-representability of $\mathcal{E}_{i,j}$ for other values of $i$ and $j$.

+In particular, for $\mathcal{E}_{1,1}$, which corresponds to the class of split graphs, a necessary and sufficient condition for word-representability was established by Kitaev \emph{et al.}~\cite{kitaev2021word}.
+Since then, significant attention has been given to the structural and algorithmic aspects of word-representable split graphs~\cite{chen2022representing, iamthong2021semi, iamthong2022word, kitaev2021word, kitaev2024semi, roy2025word}.
+Recently, we obtained a forbidden induced subgraph characterization for word-representable split graphs in~\cite{srinivasan2025forbidden}.